chellej80/Embarr-Equestrian-Trivia/README.md

 I used chrome developer tools, [Techsini](http://techsini.com/multi-mockup/index.php) & [ami](http://ami.responsivedesign.is/#) throughout all development of the site to ensure that it was responding to all devices down to 300px - 360px width

-I tested the site responsiveness on my iphone/ ipad and my family/ friends android mobile devices to ensure the site was rendering and functional across a range of devices.
+I tested the site responsiveness on my iphone/ ipad and my family/ friends android mobile devices to ensure the page was rendering and functional across a range of devices.

+As the quiz is contained in a flex container and the design is basic , media queries were not necessary, however once the page is further developed these would be considered, actioned and tested accordingly.

 ### Javascript Validation